A Compleat History of the Holy Bible

 by Laurence Clarke

-Vitriolic arguments between John Taylor, a Bristol librarian & author, versus John Ingram, author of The Life of Thomas Chatterton (1910), for and against the genuineness of the entries in the bible, were played out in The Athanaeum, a magazine of the day.
+The newly discovered bible created a lot of fuss in Bristol and further afield, with especially vitriolic arguments between John Taylor, a Bristol librarian & author, versus John Ingram, author of The Life of Thomas Chatterton (1910).
+Their arguments for and against the genuineness of the entries in the bible, were played out in The Athanaeum, an important academic magazine of the day.

-William George, a famous Bristol bookseller & publisher, joined the argument on the side of John Taylor, and printed a pamphlet covering the disagreement : New Facts Relating to The Chatterton Family.
+William George, a famous Bristol bookseller & publisher, joined the argument on the side of John Taylor, and printed a pamphlet covering the disagreement : New Facts Relating to The Chatterton Family : View.

-William George was the last owner of the bible before his children donated it to Bristol in 1900.
+William George was the last owner of the bible.
+His children donated it to Bristol in 1900.
 It is now in the care of Bristol Reference Library.

 George writes about an entry in the bible, which confirms that the bible is genuine.
-I believe that George would have obtained the bible from Mary sometime after the death of her mother in 1792.
-George writes in his copy-book B5342 '...the following memorandum extracted from his father's MS in a blank Leaf of a family Bible Viz: Thomas the son of Thomas and Sarah Chatterton was born November 20th 1752.
+I believe that he would have obtained the bible from Mary sometime after the death of her mother in 1792.
+George writes in his copy-book, reference number B5342 : '...the following memorandum extracted from his father's MS in a blank Leaf of a family Bible Viz: Thomas the son of Thomas and Sarah Chatterton was born November 20th 1752.
 On a Monday night between 6 & 7 O Clock, and was baptized at St Mary Redcliff Church the first day of January following.
 Full moon 22nd at 3 in the afternoon.'

 Don't you just love a bit of research!
-If you do, then click the link above and see the entry for yourself.
+If you do, then click the link above and see the entry for yourself and then compare it to the entry in the bible.

 Obviously, George is wrong in his assertion that Chatterton's father made the entry, bearing in mind that he died 3 months before his son was born - does this mean that John Taylor did know of George Catcott's note's re the bible?
 A small point but worth considering.